-As more interviews and meetings are taking place in virtual boardrooms, a good webcam is essential to properly portraying yourself in a professional light.
-And if you plan on taking up gaming streaming, either professionally or as a hobby, making sure you have the best webcam is a necessity.
+As more and more interviews and meetings take place in virtual boardrooms, a good webcam is essential to properly portraying yourself in a professional light.
+And if you plan on taking up game streaming, either professionally or as a hobby, making sure you have the best webcam is a necessity.
 (You'll want a great microphone for that as well.)

 Skype is no longer the sole choice for video conferencing.
 More modern apps such as Discord, Zoom, and many others are surging in popularity thanks to their abundant features and ability to handle higher-quality capturing.
-While Skype restricts your video input to a mere 720p, many other video chat clients bump that to 1080p.
+While Skype restricts your video input to a mere 720p, many other video chat clients are capable of 1080p.
 I've tested all our webcams at both resolutions.
 Additionally, streaming is more popular than ever, so I'm keen on each webcam's performance in that regard as well.

 Whatever you're looking to do, I've hand-selected the best webcams for every scenario.